 NACE section > Correspondence table REVAMP EN

 Correspondence tables are important tools for comparing statistical data collected and presented using different classifications.
-They become necessary when the classification changes over time, or when different underlying frameworks do not allow classifications to be closely related.
+2 types of correspondence tables exist:

-Correspondence tables between different versions of the same classification are used to describe the detailed changes that have taken place in the revision process.
+• correspondence tables between different versions of the same classification describe the detailed changes that have taken place in the revision process;

 As NACE is used for the collection and presentation of statistics in many areas, there is a strong need for correspondence tables between the current NACE and its previous version as well as NACE and other classifications.